 How we help homeless families

-In 2015, we partnered with Resonance Real Lettings property fund, with both organisations contributing £5m to purchase houses in or near Oxford for local families that would otherwise be homeless.
+In 2015 we partnered with Resonance Real Lettings property fund, with both organisations contributing £5 million to buy houses in or near Oxford for local families that would otherwise be homeless.
 The partnership includes homelessness charity St Mungo’s Broadway, which manages the properties, provides support services and arranges moves on to sustainable accommodation.
-In 2016, we contributed a further £10m for temporary accommodation purchase, and we are committing a further £5m in 2018/19.
+In 2016 we contributed another £10 million for temporary accommodation purchase and in 2018/19 we committed a further £5 million to the fund.

 - a £50,000 emergency fund to help new Universal Credit claimants.
 New claimants have to wait at least five weeks before they get their first full payment of Universal Credit and the fund aims to help with their utilities, food and essential living costs during that wait

 - supporting households affected by the benefit cap, bedroom tax and other cuts to their housing benefit with discretionary housing payments (DHPs).
-In 2017/18, we have a £509,495 DHP grant from the Department for Work and Pensions, which we use to top up rent shortfalls while customers work with our Welfare Reform Team to improve their financial circumstances and sustain their tenancies
+In 2018/19 we have a £405,010 DHP grant from the Department for Work and Pensions, which we use to top up rent shortfalls while customers work with our Welfare Reform Team to improve their financial circumstances and sustain their tenancies.
+In 2019/20 our DHP grant will reduce to £336,825

 - a pilot Rent Guarantee Scheme, helping families threatened with homelessness into private tenancies by offering guaranteed rent and tenancy management support to landlords while we work with their tenants to improve their financial situation

-In 2004, the number of otherwise homeless Oxford families in temporary accommodation (i.e. hotels or B&Bs) stood at 1,000.
-But, thanks to all this work, the number in August 2017 was just 87 – down from 96 in March 2017.
-This stands in sharp contrast to the national trend, which has seen a 60% increase in the number of households in temporary accommodation since March 2011.
+In 2004, the number of otherwise homeless Oxford families in temporary accommodation (hotels or B&Bs) stood at 1,000.
+In February 2019, there were just 94 households in temporary accommodation - a sharp contrast to the national trend, which has seen a big increase in the number of households in temporary accommodation since March 2011.

 But the pressure on families in Oxford is increasing.
 More than 100 households every month are now approaching us as homeless and requesting assistance.